- American Physical Society Sites

 Each nomination must include:

-Nominations should be submitted via email to firstname.lastname@example.org by Monday, November 7, 2016 at 5:00 p.m.
+Nominations should be submitted via this form by Wednesday, November 4, 2020 at 5:00 p.m.
 EST.

 Five finalists will be selected.
-Each finalist will present his/her talk twice at the March Meeting: once in its regular session and once in a special session.
+Each finalist will present their talk twice at the March Meeting: once in its regular session and once in a special session.

-Each finalist will receive travel support up to $500 to attend the March Meeting.
-The winner will also receive a $1,000 award and each of the other four finalists will receive $500 awards.
+The winner will receive a $500 award.
 Prizes will be announced at the GSNP Business meeting.

 Dibyendu Mandal (UC Berkley)